-I told my kids, “I can’t believe that Hashem (what we call God, but literally means “the Name”) gave me four such wonderful children.
+I told my kids, “I can’t believe that Hashem gave me such wonderful children.
 What a lucky mommy I am.”

-My older son, who’s four, then asked me, “Mommy, does Hashem have children too?”
+My younger daughter, who’s four, then asked me, “Mommy, does Hashem have children too?”

 “Not exactly,” I explained.
 “We’re all sort of like Hashem’s children, but Hashem doesn’t have children like mommies and daddies do because Hashem’s not a person.”

-“Right,” my son agreed.
+“Right,” my daughter agreed.
 “Because Hashem is pretend.”

-“Hmm,” I thought, “better find out what he’s been learning in that Orthodox pre-school of his!”
-But I knew that my son was just getting his terms mixed up.
+“Hmm,” I thought, “better find out what she’s been learning in that Orthodox pre-school of hers!”
+But I knew that my daughter was just getting her terms mixed up.

-So I asked him, “You don’t really mean that Hashem is pretend.
+So I asked her, “You don’t really mean that Hashem is pretend.
 What you really mean is that we can’t see Hashem, right?”

-So I went on and told him, “Just because we can’t see something doesn’t mean that it’s not there.
+So I went on and told her, “Just because we can’t see something doesn’t mean that it’s not there.
 Why, this room is full of air, but we can’t see it, can we?”

-“But when I do this,” and as I explained, I blew in his direction, “you can feel it, right?”
+“But when I do this,” and as I explained, I blew in her direction, “you can feel it, right?”